 Welcome to the documentation for Vivarium Core!¶

 A vivarium, literally a “place of life,” is a controlled environment in which organisms can be studied.
 You might have encountered examples of vivaria like an aquarium or a terrarium.
-The Vivarium project provides a framework for creating a computational vivarium which can simulate colonies of cells in shared, dynamic environments.
+The Vivarium project provides a framework for building biological systems in-silico.

 Using This Documentation¶

 If you want to run Vivarium, start with our getting started guide, which will walk you through getting Vivarium up and running.